 What is fluvastatin?

-Fluvastatin is used to lower cholesterol and triglycerides (types of fat) in the blood and to slow the build-up of plaque (fatty deposits) in your blood vessels.
+Fluvastatin is used to slow the build-up of plaque (fatty deposits) in your blood vessels.

-Fluvastatin is also used to lower the risk of heart complications in certain people with coronary artery disease.
+Fluvastatin is also used to lower the risk of heart complications in certain people with coronary heart disease.

 Fluvastatin is used in adults and children who are at least 10 years old.

 Fluvastatin may also be used for purposes not listed in this medication guide.

 You should not take fluvastatin if you have liver disease, or if you are breastfeeding a baby.